FOREX-Dollar softer, investors ponder December Fed rate hike view

 LONDON, Oct 19 The dollar index was subdued on Wednesday as Treasury yields ticked lower after U.S. consumer prices suggested underlying inflation was moderating, prompting investors to trim bets on an interest rate hike later this year.

 The dollar struggled to gain traction in the wake of U.S. inflation data on Wednesday.
-The core consumer price index (CPI), which strips out food and energy costs, gained 0.1 percent last month after climbing 0.3 percent in August.
+The so-called core CPI, which strips out food and energy costs, gained 0.1 percent last month after climbing 0.3 percent in August.
 The year-on-year increase in the core CPI slowed to 2.2 percent following a 2.3 percent rise in August.

 Fed fund futures <0#FF:> imply around a 65 percent probability of the Federal Reserve raising interest rates by December, down from 70 percent before the CPI data.